News & Trending Investing News

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Despite his exorbitant wealth, Berkshire Hathaway CEO Warren Buffett has some surprisingly simple advice on how to get ahead financially and build wealth.
+Despite his exorbitant wealth, Berkshire Hathaway CEO Warren Buffett has some surprisingly simple advice on how to build wealth.

-The 93-year-old investor and philanthropist has a net worth of around $135 billion, according to Forbes, and he is one of the wealthiest people on the planet.
-Buffett’s financial advice is surprisingly practical, and he often gives guidance that works for all.
+According to Forbes, the 93-year-old investor and philanthropist has a net worth of around $145 billion.
+Buffett’s financial advice is surprisingly practical, and he often provides guidance that works for everyone.

 Here are 14 brilliant things Buffett can teach you about money.